 - I feel lonely at school (disagree) — 80.7 (± 0.9) per cent (figure 4.4).

 From these responses, the Sense of Belonging at School Index for Australian students aged 15 years was ‑0.19 (± 0.02) (figure 4.4).
 The score, which is below the 2018 OECD average, varied across jurisdictions.
-National data on the Sense of Belonging at School Index, by special needs group (sex, Indigenous status, geolocation, and socioeconomic background) are included in table 4A.26.
+National data on the Sense of Belonging at School Index, by selected equity group (sex, Indigenous status, geolocation, and socioeconomic background) are included in table 4A.26.